-- Identify rights people have claimed under the Ninth Amendment.
+- Students identify rights people have claimed under the Ninth Amendment.

-- Understand the ways the Supreme Court has applied the Ninth Amendment to privacy cases.
+- Students understand the ways the Supreme Court has applied the Ninth Amendment to privacy cases.

-- Analyze various perspectives of personal liberty issues.
+- Students analyze various perspectives of personal liberty issues.

-- Evaluate whether the Ninth and Fourteenth Amendments apply to personal liberty cases.
+- Students evaluate whether the Ninth and Fourteenth Amendments apply to personal liberty cases.

 - Display the following quote: